-Tripods are easily one of the bulkiest photography accessories.
-But that extra camera support won’t do you much good if you can’t fit it on the overhead compartment on the plane or hike a few miles with it.
-If you’re curling up in a fetal position on the edge of a trail from gear-induced fatigue, something is wrong.
-Travel tripods are a happy medium between ditching the extra support and cutting the hike short because of heavy gear.
+Tripods are one of the bulkiest photography accessories.
+But that extra support isn’t much good if you can’t take it on the plane or hike a few miles with it.

-That’s why we’ve sorted through some of the top options to find the best travel tripod for each type of photographer.
-Whether you are on a budget or need a fully tricked-out tripod, you’re bound to find something in our list.
+We’ve sorted through some of the top options to find the best travel tripod for each type of photographer.
+Whether you are on a budget or need a full tricked-out tripod, you’re bound to find something on our list.

 7 Things to Look for When Buying a Travel Tripod